Compliance with Federal Tax Law

 Any evidence of bias concerning an election or lobbying effort may jeopardize a nonprofit's standing with the IRS.

-If you are concerned about maintaining compliance with federal tax requirements governing your nonprofit organization, contact our firm today and speak with an attorney in a free consultation.
+If you are concerned about maintaining compliance with federal tax requirements governing your nonprofit organization, contact our firm by calling (214) 865-7542 today and speak with an attorney in a free consultation.

 -